Articles > Education > How to become a music teacher

 High school music teacher giving drum playing lesson

-If you are passionate about music, one career option that may interest you is to become a music teacher.
-In addition to sharing your enthusiasm for playing, composing or performing, you experience the rewards of helping others discover a love of music and hone their skills.
+For those passionate about music, there is one career option that may be of interest--teaching music.
+In addition to sharing an enthusiasm for playing, composing or performing, there is also the experience and rewards of helping others discover a love of music and hone their skills.

-Teaching allows you to help others, but it also makes it possible to spend your entire day working with a subject and “specials” that interest you, whether it’s music, math, history or science.
-Education is a good way to merge your job with your passion.
+Becoming a music teacher helps others while spending an entire day working with a subject and “specials”, whether it’s music, math, history or science.
+Education is a good way to merge a job with a passion.

-You may be excited about embarking on this rewarding career, but also wondering if a degree or licensing requirements will put this dream out of reach.
+It may be exciting to embark on this rewarding career, but also leave an individual wondering if a degree or licensing requirements will put this dream out of reach.

-The qualifications for a music teacher can vary depending on the location, school level and employer.
-While you will always need the ability to communicate the nuances of your subject, in some cases skill and knowledge are enough to find employment.
+The qualifications for this role can vary depending on the location, school level and employer.
+While the ability to communicate the nuances of a subject will always be needed, in some cases skill and knowledge are enough to find employment.
 However, advanced degrees may be necessary for more formal settings, such as high schools or universities.

 Here is a closer look at what it takes to become a teacher who has a passion to go further.